psychemedia/pentrich-uprising/oct_nov_1817.md

 A few minutes past nine, Mr. Loundes, the Clerk of the Arraigns, took his place in Court: a short time afterwards the Attorney General entered, and seated himself on his right hand.
 Mr. Loundes directed that their Lordships should be informed the Attorney-General was in Court; at that instant Mr. Justice Holroyd and Mr Justice Abbott took their seats on the Bench ; Mr. Clarke took his place at the same time on the Attorney-General's right hand ; Mr. Balguy sat next.

-Mr. Justice Abbott (addressing the Nottingham gaofcf)—"Gaoler, you have prisoners here ; bring them forward."
+Mr. Justice Abbott (addressing the Nottingham gaoler)—"Gaoler, you have prisoners here ; bring them forward."

 The 12 men from Nottingham were then led from a cell immediately behind the Bench to the seat prepared opposite the Jury-box.
 The Clerk read their names:— Isaac Ludlam the younger, Charles Swaine, John Onion, Joseph Topham, German Buxton, Edward Moore, George Brassington, William Adams, William Hardwicke, John Wright, Thomas Ensor, and Joseph Savage.